CheshtaFoundation/cheshta-hugo/content/english/objectives.md

         6. Training of Group behaviour & Group activity for CWSN

-        7. Identification and development of pre4vocational skills
+        7. Identification and development of pre-vocational skills

         8. Conventional & non conventional Vocational skills including the use of computers